Written by Ms Rachel (Ladybird)

 Watch her You Tube videos here.

-If you’re on the fence and don’t want your child to watch more screens, read this article on why Ms Rachel does what she doees – the high pitched voice and hand gestures all have a meaning.
+If you’re on the fence and don’t want your child to watch more screens, read this article on why Ms Rachel uses a high pitched voice and hand gestures – they all have a purpose and meaning.
 Ultimately, the message is to use her books and videos as tools – the best work comes from one-on-one time with your child.

 When to worry about delayed speech